Slow dynamics and large deviations in classical stochastic Fredkin chains: Equilibrium statics

 \subsection{Equilibrium phase diagram from numerical MPS}

 To overcome the difficulty above, in order to study the equilibrium properties for all $c$ we resort to numerical MPS approximations.
 This we implement with the ITensor library \cite{itensor}, and make use of the density matrix renormalization group (DMRG) \cite{White1992, Schollwoeck2005, McCulloch2007} to find the leading eigenvector of \er{H}.
 We employ an adaptive bond dimension, which is at most $D = 2000$ with a truncation cutoff error $\epsilon = 10^{-12}$.
+Furthermore, we exploit the U(1) symmetry which conserves the number of particles and initialize the MPS with a product state which lies in $\mathcal{D}$.
+We then carefully check the relevant observables to ensure they satisfy the properties associated with $\mathcal{D}$, such as a positive height field.

 By looking at various observables at stationarity, it becomes clear that there are three distinct equilibrium phases in the Fredkin model: (i) $c < 0.5$, (ii) $c = 0.5$ and (iii) $c > 0.5$.
 We denote the expectation value of an observable $O$ with respect to the equilibrium state as $\braket{O}$, with \beq \braket{O} = \braket{- | O | {\rm ss}} = \braket{\psi | O | \psi} . \eeq